Mihara Yasuhiro

 Mihara Yasuhiro (みはら やすひろ, born June 1972) is a Japanese fashion designer who is the founder and creative director of the avant-garde luxury Japanese fashion house, Maison Mihara Yasuhiro (MMY).

 Biography

-Yasuhiro was born in June 1972 in Nagasaki, Japan.
+Mihara was born in June 1972 in Nagasaki, Japan.
+In 1993, he moved to Tokyo and started collegiate studies in textiles at Tama Art University.
+He cited John Moore, a shoe designer, and Christopher Nemeth as inspirations.

-Yasuhiro launched his first label, archi doom in 1996.
-Later, he would found the label, SOSU MIHARA YASUHIRO.
+The next year, Mihara started a self-study of making shoes before launching his first label, archi doom in 1996.
+By November 1999, he founded the clothing label, SOSU MIHARA YASUHIRO and start presenting at Tokyo Fashion Week.

-His own collection of footwear debuted in 2000 in Japan.
-Yasuhiro spent two years working on Puma sneaker shoes, releasing his adapted versions in 2000.
+Mihara spent two years working on a collaboration with Puma, releasing his adapted versions in 2000.

-Yasuhiro is married to internationally renowned jazz pianist Hiromi Uehara.
+In 2004, his first fashion show outside of Japan took place at Milan Fashion Week, followed by Paris Fashion Week.
+He continues to showcase his work at Paris Fashion Week, including menswear lines for Fall/Winter 2025-2026 and Spring/Summer 2026.

-Born in 1972 Nagasaki, Japan, he entered the textile undergraduate program of Tama Art Design Department in 1993.
-The next year, Mihara started a self-study of making shoes.
-Two years later, in 1996, he launched his own shop “archi doom”.
-Following the completion of his studies in 1997, he created his eponymous fashion house, “MIHARA YASUHIRO” and started to present collections.
+Mihara is married to internationally renowned jazz pianist Hiromi Uehara.
+His notable mentees include Masayuki Ino.